trembanis/election-blog/content/post/2024-12-07-campaign-narrative/index.md

 # Campaigning in the Cornhusker State

+Welcome to the very final installment of my 2024 election blog!

+Today, I will be zeroing in on Nebraska and dissecting the campaign activity in the state in the hopes of figuring out why forecasters (including myself!) might have missed the true outcome.

+First, I should establish how the predictions stacked up against reality.
+Since my model was reliant on historical polling data, and I could not source sufficient observations for Nebraska’s congressional districts, I only generated a statewide prediction.
+To compensate for this missingness, I have also included predictions from [538](https://projects.fivethirtyeight.com/2024-election-forecast/) and ratings from the [Cook Political Report](https://www.cookpolitical.com/ratings/presidential-race-ratings).

 |Unit of Analysis | Harris Two-Party Vote Share (2024)|My Prediction | 538's Prediction|CPR Rating | Biden Two-Party Vote Share (2020)|